wenxuan1125/Intelligent-System/hw1/README.md

 For task 2:
 First, enter "load_task2.py" to record the scene and the camera pose.
 The recored images would be stored in "./task2_data/color" for rgb images, "./task2_data/depth" for depth images and "./task2_data/camera_pose.csv" for camera pose.
 (For taking photos at Floor 1 or Floor 2, changing the values of parameters in code is needed).
 Second, enter "python reconstruct.py" to run the program.

+For the detail about the tasks, please check "HW1_spec.docx.pdf".
+For the result and the explaination of the codes, please check "report.pdf".